128technology/docs/docs/config_lacp.md

 - A `bond` must have at least one member; At least one `device-interface` that references the `bond` as it’s `parent-bond`.
 - A `bond` can have a maximum of 8 members.
 This is verified during the configuration validation step.
 - All members of the `bond` must be of the type `ethernet`.
+- All members of the `bond` must be the same speed and support full duplex.

 ## Configuring LAG and LACP